IT5: Text-to-text Pretraining for Italian Language Understanding and Generation: Data and Model Pretraining

 \subsection{Cleaning the Italian mC4 Corpus}

-The original Italian portion of the mC4 Corpus includes 1024 training files in JSON format of roughly 220MB each and eight validation files of roughly 24MB each, for a total of approximately 215GB of raw text, making it the most extensive publicly available Italian corpus to this date.
-We use a public implementation\footnote{\url{https://gitlab.com/yhavinga/c4nlpreproc}} reproducing and augmenting the original C4 data cleaning pipeline to perform sentence tokenization inside every document and remove sentences containing: \begin{itemize} \item words from a manually-selected subset of the Italian and English List of Dirty Naughty Obscene and Otherwise Bad Words;\footnote{\url{https://github.com/LDNOOBW}} \item less than three words, or a word longer than 1000 characters; \item an end symbol not matching standard end-of-sentence punctuation for Italian; \item strings associated to Javascript code, lorem ipsum, English and Italian privacy policy/cookie disclaimers. \end{itemize}
+The original Italian mC4 Corpus includes approximately 359GB of raw text data and is one of the largest public Italian corpora.
+To perform a more thorough cleaning of this data, we use a public implementation\footnote{\url{https://gitlab.com/yhavinga/c4nlpreproc}} reproducing and improving the original C4 data cleaning pipeline.
+Specifically, we sentence-tokenize documents and remove sentences containing either (i) words from a manually selected subset of the Italian and English List of Dirty Naughty Obscene and Otherwise Bad Words;\footnote{\url{https://github.com/LDNOOBW}} (ii) less than three words, or a word longer than 1000 characters; (iii) an end symbol not matching standard end-of-sentence punctuation for Italian; or (iv) strings associated to Javascript code, lorem ipsum, English and Italian privacy policy/cookie disclaimers.
+We finally keep only documents containing more than five sentences, having between 500 and 50k characters, and having Italian as the main language.\footnote{We use the \href{https://github.com/Mimino666/langdetect}{langdetect} toolkit.} The resulting Clean Italian mC4 Corpus\footnote{\url{https://hf.co/datasets/gsarti/clean_mc4_it}}, contains roughly 215GB of raw Italian text, corresponding roughly to 103M documents and 41B words.

-After filtering sentences and recomposing documents from the remaining sentences, we further exclude documents containing less than five sentences or containing either less than 500 or more than 50,000 characters or not being identified as prevalently Italian by the LangDetect library.\footnote{\url{https://github.com/Mimino666/langdetect}} The cleaning process was performed by using a parallel processing pipeline on a TPUv3-8 virtual machine with 96 CPU cores on Google Cloud Platform and required roughly 10 hours of computation due to the demanding steps of sentence tokenization and language detection.
-The size of the resulting corpus, which we name Clean Italian mC4 Corpus\footnote{\url{https://huggingface.co/datasets/gsarti/clean\_mc4\_it}}, is roughly halved by this cleaning procedure and includes approximately 215GB of raw text in Italian.
-This corresponds to a rough estimate of 103 million documents or 41 billion words.